iossifovlab/gpf/docs/grr_workflow.md

    grr_manage index --use-dvc . hg38/scores/score9
    ```

-   This will update the manifest of the resource store the state of the files
+   This will rebuild the manifest of the resource and store the state
+   of the resource files
    into the GRR state directory `.grr`.
 Note that the resource `.MANIFEST`
    file should be the same as the one into the Git repository.